-Returning to catch a glimpse of who we were before taking on all this cultural baggage (a.k.a., education and knowledge) is something many people may actually yearn for.
+Returning to catch a glimpse of whom we were before taking on all our cultural baggage (“knowledge”) is something some people may really yearn for.
 I say that because our original self is the base upon which all our baggage rests.
 The baggage changes over the years, but the base is constant.
-You are who you are, from birth to death, and we all intuitively know that.
-In a way, perhaps we miss ourselves as we become increasingly overwhelmed by the baggage we lug around.
-We yearn to return to the Eden of our origin and the simplicity and innocence of that pristine existence.
+We are who we are from birth to death, and we all must intuitively know that.
+In a way, perhaps we miss ourselves as we become increasingly overwhelmed by the baggage we carry.
+We yearn to return to the Eden of our origin and the simplicity and innocence of that existence.

 Winnowing Grains of Truth from the Chaff

 How can we get there from here?
 A lot of money has changed hands over the years, given by seekers to those who promise a surefire path.
 The promise is largely empty because the path to the original self is impossible to teach, or even point to, really.
-Chapter 56’s Knower not speak; speaker not know hints at this.
+Chapter 56’s Knowing doesn’t speak; speaking doesn’t know suggests this.
 This is each person’s private, inward journey.
-As chapter 64 notes, thousand mile journey beginning beneath our feet.
+As chapter 64 says, A thousand mile journey begins below the feet.

-By even talking about this, I assume I can come across as offering a path as well.
-Really though, my offering is more like a cross-country route where you blaze the trail.
-At most, I am providing grist for your mind’s mill.
+By even talking about this, I suppose I come across as offering a path as well.
+Really though, my offering is more like a cross-country route wherein you blaze the trail.
+At most, I am only providing grist for your mind’s mill.
 You are supplying the grains of experience, stories, ideals, beliefs, and biases.
 In returning to original self, all your thoughts along the way are like so much chaff.
 Indeed, that is why chapter 1 begins with its disclaimer:

-What is left will be silent, balanced truth.
-Both priceless and useless—you won’t be able to do anything with it!
+What remains is silent, balanced, intrinsic “truth”.
+Both priceless and useless—you won’t be able to do anything with it.
 As chapter 29 bluntly reveals:

 (1) The Bhagavad Gita speaks to this somewhat when it says, “And do thy duty, even if it be humble, rather than another’s, even if it be great.
 To die in one’s duty is life: to live in another’s is death.”
 (3:35).